javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 }
 ```

 Here the *nested* function `getFullName()` is made for convenience.
 It can access the outer variables and so can return the full name.
+Nested functions are quite common in Javascript.

-What's more interesting, a nested function can be returned: either as a property of a new object (if the outer function creates an object with methods) or as a result by itself.
+What's much more interesting, a nested function can be returned: either as a property of a new object (if the outer function creates an object with methods) or as a result by itself.
 It can then be used somewhere else.
 No matter where, it still has access to the same outer variables.

-An example with the constructor function (see the chapter <info:constructor-new>):
+For instance, here the nested function is assigned to the new object by the [constructor function](info:constructor-new):

 ```js run
 // constructor function returns a new object